From quantum geometry to non-linear optics and gerbes: Recent advances in topological band theory

 One mathematically clean way\footnote{The following two paragraphs (including Fig.~\ref{fig:transitions}) are aimed at specialists and rather technical in comparison with the rest of the text.
 They can be skipped without impacting the logic of the subsequent discussion.
 To achieve brevity, I employ the exterior derivative $d$ in the equations involved here.} of introducing bundle gerbes relates to properly generalizing the notion of gauge freedom in vector bundles~\cite{Murray:1996}.\footnote{In this exposition, I intentionally avoid the language of category theory.
 For a categorical perspective into higher gauge theory, see Refs.~\cite{Baez:2007} and~\cite{Borsten:2025}.} In the interesting cases where the vector bundle is topologically non-trivial (e.g., when it carries a Chern number), a \emph{global} smooth gauge for Bloch states $\ket{u_n(k)}$ over the entire Brillouin zone (BZ) does not exist.
-This forces geometers to cover BZ with overlapping local neighborhoods $\mathcal{U}_\lambda$, finding a \emph{local} smooth gauge in each.
+This forces geometers to cover BZ with overlapping local neighborhoods\footnote{The specific choice of the cover is unimportant and does not affect the result as long as it is ``good''.
+This is a technical notion that means that each neighborhood, as well as every double/triple/multifold overlap, is contractible to a point.} $\mathcal{U}_\lambda$, finding a \emph{local} smooth gauge in each.
 However, when comparing the gauge on two overlapping neighborhoods, the geometers face a subtle problem: while there is a unique ray\footnote{By the `ray' of the state $\ket{\psi}$ we mean the linear span $[\psi]=\{\lambda\ket{\psi}\,|\,\lambda \in \mathbb{C}\}$, which is a linear subspace of the Hilbert space $\mathscr{H}$.} $\mathbb{C}\subset \mathscr{H}$ associated with the eigenstate $\ket{u_n(k)}$ at momentum $k\in \mathcal{U}_\lambda \cap \mathcal{U}_\mu$, this complex ray is not equipped with any canonical choice of basis vector.